Follow TV Tropes

 • Kisaragi Saemon from Basilisk not only can take the appearance of other people using mud to take their shape, but he can also copy their voice flawlessly, though at one point he complains that it's tiresome to copy the voice of a woman (which he does anyway).

-• Case Closed has a voice-changing bowtie that does this, basically.
+• There's a voice-changing bowtie that basically does this.

 • There's also Kaito Kid, who can change voices without any device or magic.

-• And there is Vermouth, while she does not show the huge repertoire as Kaito Kid, she pulls off acting as Dr. Araide, Jodie, and her own mother.
+• While Vermouth does not show the huge repertoire as Kaito Kid, she pulls off acting as Dr. Araide, Jodie, and her own mother.
 It's basically in-lore that you can't trust any voice.

 • Ryo can make a flawless impression of any voice after hearing it once, often accompanying it with a pathetic disguise.